Yallungah Boutique Hotel — gardens and heritage exterior

 Can I request a specific room?

 Yes, when booking direct.
-You can discuss your preferences with the Yallungah team — size, heritage character or contemporary style, outlook (garden or streetscape), natural light, bathtub or shower, quiet location within the property — and request a specific room or room type.
-Specific allocation is subject to availability but the team will do their best to accommodate preferences, particularly for bookings made well in advance.
+You can discuss your preferences with the Yallungah team — size, heritage character or contemporary style, outlook, natural light, bathtub or shower, quiet location within the property — and request a specific room or room type.
+Specific allocation is subject to availability but the team will do their best, particularly for bookings made well in advance.

 Do rooms have bathtubs?